When to Use Compound Actions vs. Conversational Processes

 • From a conversational process, trigger a compound action to run asynchronous workflows (e.g., after user input, kick off a long-running sync).

-• Use loops in compound actions for iterative tasks, or notify from ambient to conversational for user involvement.
+• Use loops in compound actions for iterative tasks, or notify from ambient to conversational for user involvement when a task completes or fails.

 For detailed guidance on bridging these, including using notify for transitions, refer to our guide on Connecting Ambient Agents and Conversational Agents.